ysyk2021/the-relentless-cycle-how-to-keep-moving-forward-even-through-setbacks/src/chapter-1-2.md

-Chapter 1: Introduction: The Benefits of Adopting a Relentless Mindset
+The Benefits of Adopting a Relentless Mindset
 ======================================================================

 Adopting a relentless mindset can lead to numerous benefits in all areas of life.
 In this chapter, we will explore the benefits of developing a relentless mindset.